dtonhofer/prolog_notes/maplist_2_examples.md

 # Examples for the Prolog predicate `maplist/2` (as run with SWI-Prolog)

+(This page can also be accessed as https://bit.ly/2wirMli)

 A few examples for the predicate [`maplist/2`](https://www.swi-prolog.org/pldoc/doc_for?object=maplist/2) from [library(apply)](https://eu.swi-prolog.org/pldoc/man?section=apply) as run with SWI-Prolog.